SARDONYX-sard/awesome-stars/README.md

 - [mizchi/tsx-source-jump](https://github.com/mizchi/tsx-source-jump) - Jump from the HTML element to the source code of the generator
 - [antfu/vitesse-webext](https://github.com/antfu/vitesse-webext) - ⚡️ WebExtension Vite Starter Template
 - [firebase/firebase-js-sdk](https://github.com/firebase/firebase-js-sdk) - Firebase Javascript SDK
-- [lunasec-io/lunasec](https://github.com/lunasec-io/lunasec) - LunaSec - Open Source Security Software built by Security Engineers.
-Scan your dependencies for Log4Shell, or add Data Tokenization to prevent data leaks.
-Try our live Tokenizer demo: https://app.lunasec.dev
+- [lunasec-io/lunasec](https://github.com/lunasec-io/lunasec) - LunaSec - Open Source AppSec platform that automatically notifies you the next time vulnerabilities like Log4Shell or node-ipc happen.
+Track your dependencies and builds in a centralized service.
+Get started in one-click via our GitHub App or host it yourself.
 - [puppeteer/puppeteer](https://github.com/puppeteer/puppeteer) - Headless Chrome Node.js API
 - [Quramy/eslint-plugin-tutorial](https://github.com/Quramy/eslint-plugin-tutorial) - A tutorial/template repository to explain how to create your eslint plugins
 - [google-github-actions/get-gke-credentials](https://github.com/google-github-actions/get-gke-credentials) - This action configures authentication to a GKE cluster.